mattgiovanniello/PackTrack/README.md

 &nbsp;

+<h2>Privacy Policy</h2>

+PackTrack respects your privacy.
+Tracking numbers, package names, and details of a package's location and status are stored locally on a user's device and not transmitted to external PackTrack servers.
+Tracking numbers and package names are not associated with a user's account.
+No personally-identifiable information about a user is collected or stored by the PackTrack application.

+Authentication of a user's account uses Boston College IT's API and is subject to the university's Privacy Policy accessible at https://www.bc.edu/offices/policies/universitypolicies.html

+PackTrack uses the ShipIt API to fetch the shipping carrier, status, and location of a package.
+For more information, visit https://www.npmjs.com/package/shipit

+Certain PackTrack features use a shipping carrier's website and public API to provide details of a package.
+These services are separately governed by the company's respective Privacy Policy.

+PackTrack is indepdently operated from, and is not affiliated with, Boston College.
+While BC Mail Services supports the efforts of PackTrack, no endorsement or guarantee of ongoing functionality is implied.

+&nbsp;

 <h2>Contact Info</h2>

 Please reach out via the app or directly by email (giovanmc@bc.edu) with any questions, feature requests, or bug reports!